Bobby Van

-Robert Jack Stein (December 6, 1928 – July 31, 1980), known by his legalized stage name Bobby Van, was a musical actor and dancer, best known for his career on Broadway, in films and television from the 1950s through the 1970s.
+Bobby Van (born Robert Jack Stein; December 6, 1928 – July 31, 1980) was an American actor, singer, and dancer.
+He was known for his career on Broadway, in film musicals and television from the 1950s through the 1970s.
 He was also a game show host and panelist.
+He was nominated for a Tony Award for Best Actor in a Musical for his performance in No, No, Nanette.

 Early life

 Van was born to Jewish vaudeville parents in The Bronx, New York City, and grew up backstage, witnessing many memorable Depression-era acts.
 Originally, Van took King as his stage name (after his father's stage name, from the trio "Gordon, Reed and King").
 He finally opted for Van, after seeing a Van Johnson poster hanging in his sister's bedroom.
 In a 1976 interview, Van said he had legalized his name change from 'Stein'.